SR-Saunders-CS/ScriptRunner-Auto-Triage-Listener/README.md

 ## 11. Full Script

-Copy the entire script below, make your changes in the CONFIG section, and paste it into ScriptRunner.
+Access script.
+Groovy in this repo or copy the entire script below, make your changes in the CONFIG section, and paste it into ScriptRunner.

 ```groovy
 // ============================================================